What is the MIND diet portion?

 Ketogenic dietVery low-carb, high-fat diet designed to promote ketosisHigh-fat foods like meat, cheese, and butter; low-carb vegetables like leafy greensCan lead to rapid weight loss and may have potential therapeutic benefits for certain conditionsCan be difficult to sustain long-term and may lead to nutrient deficiencies; may be unsafe for those with certain health conditions

-Vegan dietExcludes all animal productsPlant-based foods like fruits, vegetables, grains, legumes, and nutsCan improve overall health and reduce risk of chronic diseaseCareful planning is required to be sure that certain minerals like iron as well as protein and vitamin B12 are eaten in the right amount
+Vegan dietExcludes all animal productsPlant-based foods like fruits, vegetables, grains, legumes, and nutsCan improve overall health and reduce the risk of chronic diseaseCareful planning is required to be sure that certain minerals like iron as well as protein and vitamin B12 are eaten in the right amount

 These are some but not all the well-known diets and there are other diets to learn about like the endomorph diet for weight loss.